 Relax your eyes.
 Take a break from the bright screens, especially before bed.
-These days many of us have an obsession, or maybe I should call it compulsion, to constantly look at our device’s screen.
+These days many of us have an obsession, or maybe I should call it a compulsion, to constantly look at our device’s screen.
 Resist that urge and reduce stress caused by your screen time if you want to avoid unpleasant consequences to your eyes, brain, body and business.
 Relaxing your eyes to reduce stress can be especially important near bedtime, as research shows bright screens can cause delays in getting to sleep.
 (So if you must use you’re your devices, at least turn down the brightness.)

 Sow the best seeds.
 What gets planted is what gets harvested.
 You can’t sow a pear and harvest an orange.
 You definitely are what you think, and what you think is what you feed your mind.
 Are you enriching your mind or poisoning it?
 Your downtime is the best time to reduce stress by taking up that book you bought ages ago and have never gone beyond chapter one, or to listen to that motivational podcast your colleague introduced to you.
 It’s the best time to sow the best seeds.